Mutiur03/bdapps/README.md

-# 🚀 Funded – Empowering Student Entrepreneurs Through Crowdfunding
+# 🚀 Fundit – Empowering Student Entrepreneurs Through Crowdfunding

-**Funded** is a full-stack crowdfunding platform built to connect aspiring **student entrepreneurs** with **impact-driven investors**.
+**Fundit** is a full-stack crowdfunding platform built to connect aspiring **student entrepreneurs** with **impact-driven investors**.
 It creates a secure, milestone-based funding environment where students can turn startup ideas into reality, and investors can support innovation while earning passive returns.

 ---